tom-johnsen/metalfpga/docs/GPGA_KEYWORDS.md

 - `xz`: The X/Z bits (indicates unknown or high-impedance)

 Combined, these encode: `0` = (val:0, xz:0), `1` = (val:1, xz:0), `X` = (val:0, xz:1), `Z` = (val:1, xz:1)

+### Wide Integer Implementation
+For Verilog signals wider than 64 bits, the compiler generates specialized functions using Metal's vector types (uint2, uint3, uint4, etc.).
+These functions implement multi-word arithmetic, shifts, and comparisons.
+The functions are generated on-demand for each required width and are emitted into the generated Metal shader source code.

+### Software Floating Point
+Metal does not support native double-precision floating point on all hardware.
+The compiler implements IEEE 754 double precision using software emulation with 64-bit integer operations (`gpga_double` typedef).
+This enables Verilog `real` type support across all Metal-capable GPUs.